Colilhasnel/AlgorithmVisualizer_pygame/README.md

 4. Each Algorithm has different visualization; the explanation of each visualization can be found on my website [colilhasnel.com](https://www.colilhasnel.com/)

 ### Requirements
-- You can run the command `pip install requirements.txt` in powershell.
+- You can run the command `pip install -r requirements.txt` in powershell.
 - The requirements are :
     - python3
     - pygame

 ### How to play
-- Run the `visualizer.py` as a python file
+- Run the `Visualizer.py` as a python file

 ### Adding new Algorithms
 1. Add a `select_algorithm_button` object in `Visualizer.py/algorithms_menu` function